 |Future bonus reserves||0||0||0||0||0||0||0||0||0|

 Unit linked business has been Mandatum Life’s main focus area since year 2001.
-Since that the trend of unit linked technical provisions have been upward and annual average change in technical provisions has been + 26 per cent per annum.
+Since that the trend of unit linked technical provisions have been upward and annual average change in technical provisions has been an increase of 25 per cent per annum.
 Due to the nature of unit linked business, volatility between years is relatively high.

 |Mandatum Life parent company|